kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 ![TNC connector on desktop aerial](./images/desktop_aerial_TNC.jpg "TNC connector on desktop aerial") **Ensure that you've got the cable the right way round by paying particular attention to the central pins of these confusingly stupid connectors.**
 1. Attach the camera to a tripod, and connect it to one of the **USB ports** on the left side of the laptop.
 1. Locate the pale grey **USB-A to USB-B cable** and connect the **Trigger-O-Matic** to one of the **USB ports** on the left side of the laptop.
 Ensure the auto-capture toggle switch is set to 'disable'.
+The Trigger-O-Matic is not needed if you will be using the Sprint Timer.
 ![Trigger-O-Matic and IR beam-break](./images/trigger_o_matic.jpg "Trigger-O-Matic and IR beam-break")
 1. Optional: Screw the **reflective IR beam break** unit onto its drainpipe and mount it on its stand beside the nearside RFID aerial.
 Locate the black **male 3-pin XLR to female 3-pin XLR** cable and use it to connect the IR beam-break unit (alternatively, a tape-switch) to the XLR socket on the Trigger-O-Matic.
 1. Optional: Erect the **Race Clock**'s stand (ensuring that the clamps are tightened and securing pins are in place, and fit the clock to it.
 Rotate the clock gently until you feel the hole in the base of the top-hat drop into place around the excentric allen bolt on the end of the stand (this prevents it rotating in the wind).
 Pick up and rotate the entire stand to point the clock in the right direction - **do not force it to rotate on the stand, or the securing pins will be damaged**.
 Do not use the stand in strong winds - the clock may fall over and be damaged.